HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 4. Proposed approach and work plan

-5. Alternatives analysis approach and how results will b8presented tOthe City
+5. Alternatives analysis approach and how results will be presented to the City

-7. R8i8vGDt project experience, including lift stations, fO[C8 rD8iDS, dry pit
+7. Relevant project experience, including lift stations, force mains, dry pit

 8

-Public Works Department - Jen Tetatzin, PE, PMP - Director
+Public Works Department -ten Tetatzin, PE, PMP - Director

 8. Proposed schedule including milestones and City decision points supporting